stefaanc/psconsole/README.md

 My requirements are:
 - Changing the colors of the PowerShell console
+- Changing the font used in the PowerShell console
 - Changing the window title for different projects (or project versions)
 - Changing the window title and the prompt when running as 'Administrator'
 - Changing the window title and the background color when working with different servers, VMs, clusters,...